6mile/DEFCON33-Workshop/README.md

 Thanks so much for signing up for this workshop!
 I am very excited to be doing this at DEF CON 33!
 I have created this repository so we can use this as a central source of information for this workshop.

-I will be adding more content to this repo around the first of August.
+This 4 hour DEF CON Workshop is a cut down version of a two day class that I'm doing.
+As such, there is a lot of content and we probably won't get to all of it in 4 hours.

 ### Description of the Workshop

-This hands-on workshop will teach both software engineers, and infosec practitioners how npm malware works.
-We’ll learn what makes npm malware unique from other software package malware, and how the author has been using his knowledge of npm malware in his research, and to deliver unique offensive security engagements.
+This hands-on workshop will teach both software engineers, and infosec practitioners how NPM malware works.
+We’ll learn what makes NPM malware unique from other software package malware, and how the author has been using his knowledge of NPM malware in his research, and to deliver unique offensive security engagements.
 Most importantly how to identify, analyze, create and defend against malicious NPM packages in this workshop.

 ### Workshop requirements